 Goal: Demonstrate the ability to use the system resources to provide optimal care.
+Objectives:

 - a.
 Access the clinical information system in use at the site of health care delivery (6.1) - b.
 Coordinate care plan, involve social workers when needed, to reduce risks and costs for the patients (6.3) - c.
 Demonstrate the ability to work effectively with physician and non-physician members of the health care team including nursing staff, physician assistants and nurse practitioners, social workers, therapists, pharmacists, nutrition support staff and discharge planners (6.4) - d.
-Assessment method: Global Performance Evaluation, H&Ps, Progress Notes, Admit Orders, and Discharge Summaries
+Assessment method: Global performance, H&Ps, Progress Notes, and Discharge Summaries

-7- Inter-professional Collaboration
+7- Interprofessional Collaboration